Vizzuality/job-offers/_posts/2017-06-02-senior-designer.markdown

 ## To apply:

-Send us a sample of your code and a short CV.
-As mentioned above fluent English is really important to us, so if it's not your first language please demonstrate your abilities in your CV.
+Send your portfolio: it can be via dribbble, behance or in whatever online medium you want so we can see your work in its full glory.
+Sending PDFs and other attachments can spam our inboxes or servers; we don’t want you to miss out because of that.
+As mentioned above fluent English is really important to us, so if it’s not your first language please demonstrate your abilities in your CV.

 If you are interested drop us a line to **[jobs+sd@vizzuality.com](mailto:jobs+sd@vizzuality.com)** or come have a coffee with us.